Emergency Services Incident Management

-The Command and Control Room forms the nerve centre of the modern Fire & Rescue Service.
-As incidents increasingly become more complex, Fire Service control centre operators have an ever greater need for a variety of up-to-date information to be immediately available.
-The system capability has to keep pace with these needs, but without being over-complex for the user.
+The Command and Control Room forms the nerve centre of the modern emergency service.
+As incidents increasingly become more complex, control centre operators have an ever greater need for a variety of up-to-date information to be immediately available.
+The capability of their incident management software has to keep pace with these needs, but without being over-complex for the user.

-When the Remsdaq Command & Control System has allocated all of the requisite resources, these need to be dispatched to the incident.
+When the Resque 4i command and control system has allocated all of the requisite resources, these need to be dispatched to the incident.
 Resources include fire-fighters, fire appliances, specialist equipment, senior fire officers and perhaps appliances from neighbouring Fire & Rescue Services.
 During this stage, the communications system plays a pivotal role in the overall incident handling procedure.

 Transmission media within the Remsdaq system can be configured in several different ways.
 Wide Area Network (WAN) and Broadband can be used and connected separately to the operator positions in the control centre.
 These positions can also be connected to as many dialled bearers as the Fire & Rescue Service require, including the “back up” bearer.